About Us

 Opps first I must correct my mistake on the last post.
 It wasn't Holland playing Germany in the world cup, it was Holland playing Argentina.
 I think by now you have realised I am not a footy fan, not having watched a single match!

 I failed to mention yesterday that ECP&DA came to the rescue of a loose boat.
-On leaving the rally a walker told us of a boat across the canal.
+On leaving the rally, a walker told us of a boat across the canal.
 Turns out one of its front pins had been pulled by the trip boat and had disappeared in the depths below.
 So ECP&DA bods, armed with lump hammer, took a walk along the towpath to where it had drifted.
-First on board was Gillian( Dennis and Margaret s daughter) who managed to grab the center rope, pass it to Dave and John, who then pulled it back to the side.
+First on board was Gillian( Dennis and Margaret s daughter) who managed to grab the centre rope, pass it to Dave and John, who then pulled it back to the side.
 Another good result by the team!

 Having left this morning early with the knowledge that Camp Hill and Garrison locks had to be tackled, we made our way back along the 7 mile or so of the Grand Union.
 This is an abysmal part of the stretch.
-We were for ever rolling over debris and scraping FS's bottom and after one bridge a sorry sight of a burnt out narrow boat.
+We were forever rolling over debris and scraping FS's bottom and after one bridge a sorry sight of a burnt out narrow boat.
 Torched, so we have been told by youths!

 A little further on we saw a welcome sight, a dredger coming toward us.
 Well we thought it to be welcome until we had to move over towpath side and nearly ended high and dry!
 Ian shouted out that this section could do with dredging but the reply came back that it wasn't on their work sheet!

 It's funny that at the next lock, sure enough, the grass cutting crew were present.
-Ian then had a word with them about the towpaths and guess what they said.
+Ian then had a word with them about the towpaths, and guess what they said.
 They blamed it on C&RT for only allowing them to mow 6 times in the year instead of the 9 that has always been the norm.
 Makes one wonder who is right and who is wrong!

 Not the best of things to be round the prop.

-Salford Junction to the L
+Salford Junction

 No comments: